micronDLA/SDK/README.md

 * [Source code](./examples/C): located in /examples/C/

-**Running inference on the Inference Engine for one image**
+**Running inference on the DLA for one image**

-In the SDK folder, there is compile.c, which compiles a ONNX model and outputs Inference Engine instructions into a .bin file.
+In the SDK folder, there is compile.c, which compiles a ONNX model and outputs DLA instructions into a .bin file.
-The simpledemo.c program will read this .bin file and execute it on the Inference Engine.
+The simpledemo.c program will read this .bin file and execute it on the DLA.
 The main functions are:
-1) ie_compile: parse ONNX model and generate the Inference Engine instructions.
+1) ie_compile: parse ONNX model and generate the DLA instructions.
-2) ie_init: load the Inference Engine bitfile into FPGA and load instructions and model parameters to shared memory.
+2) ie_init: load the DLA bitfile into FPGA and load instructions and model parameters to shared memory.
-3) ie_run: load input image and execute on the Inference Engine.
+3) ie_run: load input image and execute on the DLA.

-Check out other possible application programs using the Inference Engine [here](http://fwdnxt.com/).
+Check out other possible application programs using the DLA [here](http://fwdnxt.com/).
 To run the demo, first run the following commands:

 ```